cca/koha_patron_import/readme.md

 ## Details

-(WIP)

 1. Download JSON files from Google Cloud to the root of this project.
 The script expects them to retain their exact names, "student_data.json" and "employee_data.json".

 1. Run the script

 ```
-python create-koha-csv.py -e 2019-12-15
+python create-koha-csv.py -e 2019-12-14
 ```

-where _2019-12-15_ is the expiration date for newly created patron records.
+where _2019-12-14_ is the expiration date for newly created patron records.

 1. Inside Koha's staff side, select **Tools** & then **[Import Patrons](https://library-staff.cca.edu/cgi-bin/koha/tools/import_borrowers.pl)**.
 Use the following settings: